Monmon891Awesome/code-of-meridaeia/PHASE_ALIGNMENT.md

 ## 🎉 Conclusion

-You're about to transform CodeQuest from a **local prototype** into a **real online multiplayer game**!
+You're about to transform Code of Meridaeia from a **local prototype** into a **real online multiplayer game**!
 This is a huge milestone.
 The infrastructure we've designed is:

 - ✅ **Scalable**: Can handle 1000+ players (if it goes viral)
 - ✅ **Secure**: GDPR-compliant, no data leaks